 - Heat heavy cream in a heat proof bowl in the microwave for 45 seconds, until it's just beginning to bubble.

 - Stir slowly until the cream and white chocolate are combined.
-Some bits of chocolate may not be fully melted yet.
-Heat the mixture again for 20 seconds, and stir.
+If some bits of chocolate are not fully melted, heat the mixture again for 20 seconds, and stir.
 Repeat as necessary until all the chocolate bits are fully melted and incorporated.

 - Add in gel food coloring, if desired.
-Allow to cool until desired viscosity is reached (barely warm to the touch).
+Let the mixture cool until the desired viscosity is reached (barely warm to the touch).

 To Assemble The Cake:

 - Stack and frost cake layers on a greaseproof cake board, using a dab of frosting to help stick the first cake layer to the board.